gucino/tsigoloib/README.md

 |<img alt="screen shot 2017-08-07 at 12 18 15 pm" src="./DNA/DNA5_conv2d_236conv2d_280.png">   |<img  alt="screen shot 2017-08-07 at 12 18 15 pm" src="./DNA/DNA4_average_pooling2d_110.png">

-# The second wave of covid19
+## The second wave of covid19

 [The 2nd Wave of Covid19](https://opensea.io/tsigoloib/the-second-wave-of-covid19?search[sortBy]=LISTING_DATE) is the follow up collection from the first Covid19 collection where the overall concept and shape are similar while the main difference is the texture.
 The overall shape is still the same which is virus, however, not world's map skin wrap anymore.
-The color used here are red and blue which is spiderman inspired.
-The main sphere part of object is attched with lots of small blue color particle while the protein part of the virus is attached with the red color particle instead.
+The colors used here are red and blue which is spiderman inspired.
+The main sphere part of object is attached with lots of small blue color particle while the protein part of the virus is attached with the red color particle.

 | | |
 |:-------------------------:|:-------------------------:|
 |<img  alt="screen shot 2017-08-07 at 12 18 15 pm" src="./second_wave/virus6_batch_normalization_3624.png"> |<img alt="screen shot 2017-08-07 at 12 18 15 pm" src="./second_wave/virus7_average_pooling2d_321.png"> |
 |<img  alt="screen shot 2017-08-07 at 12 18 15 pm" src="./second_wave/virus11_average_pooling2d_199conv2d_2070.png">   |<img alt="screen shot 2017-08-07 at 12 18 15 pm" src="./second_wave/vrisu13_batch_normalization_2254batch_normalization_2168.png">

-# Big Brother is Watching You
+## Big Brother is Watching You

+Have you ever watch a movie about some big organization secretly watch someone from the webcam.
-[Big Brother is Watching You](https://opensea.io/tsigoloib/big-brother-is-watching-you?search[sortBy]=LISTING_DATE) use the concept of "is someone watching me from the laptop webcam?"
+[Big Brother is Watching You](https://opensea.io/tsigoloib/big-brother-is-watching-you?search[sortBy]=LISTING_DATE) use the concept of "am I being watched by someone?"
 The collection comes in varioous eye color: black, grey, blue, red, purple,and yellow.

 | | |
 |:-------------------------:|:-------------------------:|